Law School Graduation Reception

-You may enter the Academy at 2:15 p.m. or shortly after.
+Guests may enter the Academy of Music at 2:15 p.m. or shortly after.
 Seating is on a first-come basis.
 Each guest will be required to have a ticket.
 The numbers on the tickets are not seat numbers.
 This is a general- admission event.
-The accoustics throughout the hall are excellent and the sightlines are very good.
+The acoustics throughout the hall are excellent and the sight lines are very good.

-A sign language interpreter be on the left side of stage, signing the remarks of the speakers.
-If you would like to see the interpreter, please sit on the left side (that is, facing the stage) and up front.
+During the program, a sign language interpreter will sign the remarks of the speakers from the left side of stage.
+If you would like to see the interpreter, please sit on the left side (that is, facing the stage) and close to the front.

-Graduating students should go to the rehearsal hall of the Academy of Music.
-It is located on the 1400 block of Locust Street, halfway between Broad Street and 15th Street.
-You must be in the rehearsal hall by 2:15 in order to find your place in line.
-There is no place at the Academy or the rehearsal hall to leave purses and personal items.
-Please leave all items with your guests.
+Graduates should report to the Academy of Music Rehearsal Hall no later than 2:00 p.m.
+The Rehearsal Hall is located at 1420 Locust Street, halfway between Broad Street and 15th Street.
+We will have signs posted indicating which door you should enter.
+You must be in the Rehearsal Hall by 2:00 p.m. so that so that we can properly order you.
+There is no place at the Academy of Music to leave purses or personal items.
+Please leave these items with your guests.